Building Klue

 }

 Providers live in ai-harness/providers/: openrouter.js (shipped in v1), gemini.js (placeholder), claude.js (placeholder).
-Each provider normalises messages, handles streaming, implements fallback logic.
+Each provider normalises messages, handles streaming, and implements fallback logic.
 The chat UI doesn't know which provider it's talking to.

 Local RAG Stack

-Embedding and Clustering
+Embedding and clustering

 I settled on the classic all-MiniLM-L6-v2 sentence transformer.
 It turns text into a numerical 'fingerprint' that represents its meaning.
 Larger model variants (768-dim) were more accurate but 4x bigger.
 Smaller models (128-dim) were faster but felt too imprecise.
 384-dim hit the sweet spot.